A semicircle is formed when a lining passing through the centre touches the two ends on the circle.

-A circle is a locus of points equidistant from a given point which is the center of the circle.
-The common distance from the center of a circle to its point is called radius.
+A circle is a locus of points equidistant from a given point which is the centre of the circle.
+The common distance from the centre of a circle to its point is called a radius.

-Thus, the circle is entirely defined by its center (o) and radius R.
+Thus, the circle is entirely defined by its centre (O) and radius (r).

 Since semicircle is half that of a circle, hence the area will be half that of a circle.